040code/040code/_posts/2018-03-04-verlet-integration.md

 The function uses
-[destructuring](https://gist.github.com/john2x/e1dca953548bfdfb9844) to name all the arguments of the incoming `Point`.
+[destructuring](https://gist.github.com/john2x/e1dca953548bfdfb9844) to name all the arguments of the incoming Point.
 With destructuring, you can bind the values in a data structure without explicitly querying the data structure.
-So instead of getting each and every value out of `point` and binding it to a 'new'
+So instead of getting each and every value out of point and binding it to a 'new'
 name:

 ```clojure